 Find Nordic Sweets® products

-Swedish Forest Berries Bag
+Swedish Forest Berries Resealable Peggable Pouch

-Polka Mints (Peppermint) Bag
+Polka Mints (Peppermint) Resealable Peggable Pouch

-Soft Raspberries Bag
+Soft Raspberries Resealable Peggable Pouch

-Salty Licorice Salmiac Heksehyl Stix Bag
+Salty Licorice Salmiac Heksehyl Stix Resealable Peggable Pouch

 Swedish Peppermint Candy Cane

-Swedish Peppermint Sticks .88 oz
+Swedish Peppermint Sticks .88 OZ

-Swedish Peppermint Sticks 1.76 oz
+Swedish Peppermint Sticks 1.76 OZ

 Learn more about the heritage of Nordic Sweets®